Whale watching season in the Whitsundays runs from June until early October, conveniently lapping into the school holidays.

 Avoid the crowds

-Being on your own bareboat means there are no crowds to jostle with when these spectacular marine mammals decide to put on a show.
+Being on a bareboat means there are no crowds to jostle with when these spectacular marine mammals decide to put on a show.
 There are other places in Australia where you can view the whales, such as Hervey Bay, but sailing in the Whitsundays offers an opportunity to experience them away from tons of tourists.

 Experience whales at night